 Today’s hoteliers analyse new trends to define better criteria and provide modern standards to improve the quality of life in hotels.

 The industry has developed a lot.
-The casual dining has seen growth, as well as the chain of hotels, has increased.
+Casual dining has seen growth, as well as the chain of hotels, has increased.
 With brands like Hyatt, Hilton, Marriott, Starwood, Ritz etc. the hospitality industry seems to be doing quite well.

 The tourism industry has a new era of better growth and innovation.